harness/developer-hub/release-notes/security-testing-orchestration.md

 ### Version TBD

+#### Early access feature

 <!-- 2024-02-28 -->
 <!-- TBD new OPA policies https://harness.atlassian.net/browse/STO-6934 -->

 With this release, you can now write and apply OPA policies against all results from a scan.
 This greatly extends the range of policies that you can use to stop pipelines.
 (Previously, STO only supported OPA rules against [severity output variables](/docs/security-testing-orchestration/get-started/key-concepts/output-variables)).

-This release also includes the following sample policies:
+(STO-6738)

+This feature is behind the feature flag `STO_DATA_OPA`.
+Contact [Harness Support](mailto:support@harness.io) to enable them.

+You can create STO-specific OPA policies using these policy samples:

 - **Security - Severity** Warn or block if the scan step finds any vulnerabilities with the specified severity and age.
 For example: issues with severity High or Critical.